Ashykar/NASSCOM-Semiconductor-Packaging/README.md

 <img width="1920" height="1020" alt="Lab2_Package modelling_2 2" src="https://github.com/user-attachments/assets/dda72335-f464-4186-8d3a-b10f30406671" /><br><br>

-#### Step 3.1 : Create the Die Geometry  (Draw -> Rectangle)
+#### Step 3.1 : Create the Die Geometry

-Select the rectangle tool from the menu strip or using the Menus (Draw -> Rectangle) to draw a rectangle
+Select the rectangle tool from the menu strip or using (Draw -> Rectangle) from the menu to draw a rectangle

-Double click on CreateRectangle Model -> Rectangle1 to open up its Properties modeler box.
+Double click on CreateRectangle Model -> Rectangle1 to pop up its Properties modeler box.

-Specify the position with one corner at the origin (0, 0, 0) and the dimensions as 3mm x 3mm<br><br>
+Specify the position with one corner at the origin (0, 0, 0) and the dimensions as XSize = 3mm and YSize= 3mm (3mm x 3mm)<br><br>

 <img width="1920" height="1020" alt="Lab2_Package modelling_2 3" src="https://github.com/user-attachments/assets/9692034d-07a3-4c78-853a-45003989c923" /><br><br>